+The inspector observed that the person in charge had a good medicines management system in place.
 The inspector noted that the centre had appropriate and suitable practices relating to the ordering, receipt, prescribing, storage, disposal and administration of medicines.

 Regulation 5: Individual assessment and personal plan